khebbie/khebbie.github.io/_posts/2016-04-08-docker-for-local-elk-analytics.md

 All I had to do was run `docker compose up -d` and I had a working elk stack.

 I then grabbed the files from aws and netcat'ed them to the elk inside the docker container `nc localhost 5000 < a5637c92bfc6-stdouterr.log`

+I made a small script to netcat all log files in a directory

+{% highlight bash %}
+#!/bin/bash
+for f in *.log
+do
+ echo "Processing $f"
+ # do something on $f
+ nc localhost 5000 < $f
+done

+{% endhighlight %}